kjw3/aiml.training/content/docs/tutorials/leaf.md

 ---
 title: Leaf Page
 type: docs
-prev: docs/folder/
+prev: docs/tutorials/
 ---

-This page is under a folder.
+This page is under a tutorials.